The three stages of product development where Design Sprints actually work

 • Problem: Traffic engineers were skeptical of an AI system they didn't fully trust or understand.

-This is when product managers decide what makes it onto the roadmap.
-Most teams rely on a mix of intuition, stakeholder input, and historic data.
-A Design Sprint introduces external validation — helping teams make smarter, faster calls about what’s worth building.
+This is the stage where product managers decide what makes it onto the roadmap.
+Most teams rely on a mix of intuition, stakeholder input, and historic data — which is fine for low-stakes calls, but breaks down when the bet is significant and the cost of being wrong is high.

 Financial Services Institution